two-twentyseven/power-outages-analysis/README.md

 Beyond that, all of East North Central's pairs had the greatest differences among pairs.
 Wary of drawing conclusions from minimal data, we elected to avoid using those pairs.

 # Framing a Prediction Problem
+Since our dataset is a set of descriptive qualities of power outages as well as their impact, we thought it best to predict the impact of a given outage from the circumstances around it.
+For impact, we decided to target duration, since it is a useful quality that, when predicted, can inform victims on how long to expect an outage to last.
+The problem then becomes, what's the best prediction model for the duration of an outage?

 # Baseline Model
+Our baseline regression model predicts outage duration using all of the `outages` dataframe features.
+We evaluate with train/test split and 5-fold cross-validation.
+This model performs poorly, capturing very little variance in the target.
+Our metrics include: Train R^2=0.256, Test R^2=0.017, Train MSE≈27,836,705, Test MSE≈26,807,090, CV Mean R^2=0.147

 # Final Model
+To improve the model, we switched the target to the log of outage duration.
+We systematically dropped individual columns to assess their contribution to R^2.
+We identified that losing the cause category caused the biggest drop in R^2, indicating it was the most significant.
+The rest did not appear nearly as significant which prompted us to look for further explanatory columns

+We then went through and systematically computed correlation R^2 values for every single column in the dataframe to find other features to add to the model to predict DUR.LOG

+After analyzing each column systematically for correlation with DUR.LOG, U.S. state was the only other feature with an R^2 above 0.2 (about 0.22).
+This combined model with CAUSE.CATEGORY and U.S._STATE gives:
+Train R^2: 0.507, Test R^2: 0.426, CV Mean R^2: 0.453

+This begs the question, did we even need U.S. state?
+As it turns out the answer was no!
+Simply using cause-category as a predictor was the strongest predictor of the logged duration This model is less likely to overfit and turned out to be the strongest; the simplest model is the best.
+Train R^2: 0.4416923618233445 Train MSE: 4.09747935754667

 # Fairness Analysis
+Permutation test to compare model performance across two NERC regions (RFC vs WECC) We predict DUR.LOG using cause category and compute MSE separately for RFC and WECC Null hypothesis: MSE difference between RFC and WECC is due to chance Red line on histogram marks observed MSE difference

 # References
 [1] S. Mukherjee, R. Nateghi, and M. Hastak, “Data on major power outage events in the continental U.S.,” Data in Brief, vol. 19, pp. 2079–2083, 2018, doi: 10.1016/j.dib.2018.06.067.